-We expect to begin enrollment in an additional Phase 1a pilot clinical trial in the first quarter of 2022 studying JSP191-based conditioning in patients with severe autoimmune disease.
-We are also collaborating with the National Institutes of Health to conduct clinical trials of JSP191 in patients with sickle cell disease ("SCD") and chronic granulomatous disease and with Stanford University in patients with Fanconi anemia.
-We believe that JSP191 may also be useful for conditioning in allogenic transplant for other diseases beyond which the company is currently studying.
+We have entered into a clinical collaboration with Stanford University ("Stanford") to study JSP191-based conditioning in patients with Fanconi anemia undergoing stem cell transplant.
+This study is currently open for patient recruitment and has enrolled the first patient.
+We are also collaborating with the National Institutes of Health to conduct clinical trials of JSP191-based conditioning in patients with sickle cell disease ("SCD"), with chronic granulomatous disease ("CGD") and with GATA-2 mutated MDS.
+We believe that JSP191 may also be useful for conditioning in allogenic transplant for other diseases beyond which we are currently studying, including autoimmune diseases.
 We also believe that targeted JSP191-based conditioning may improve the efficacy and safety of gene therapies.
-We are working with Graphite Bio, Inc. ("Graphite Bio") for gene therapy in patients with X-linked severe combined immunodeficiency ("X-SCID") first as a non-clinical collaboration with an option to expand to clinical trials and with Aruvant Sciences for gene therapy in patients with SCD.
+We are working with Graphite Bio, Inc. ("Graphite Bio") for gene therapy in patients with X-linked severe combined immunodeficiency ("X-SCID") first as a non-clinical collaboration with an option to expand to clinical trials, as well as with Aruvant Sciences GmbH ("Aruvant Sciences") for gene therapy in patients with SCD and with AVROBIO, Inc. ("Avrobio") for gene therapy in patients with Gaucher disease.